Building A Matcha Tea Shop Case Study

 Reviews, Reviews, Reviews

+This means you have to be seen as the best of the best.
 The way to solve this problem is, of course, getting reviews.
-People spend hours researching before visits, purchases, etc.
+It’s a proven fact that people spend hours researching before visits, purchases, etc.

 In relation to the previous section, we got listed on directories for local visibility when people looked for our competitors in London and Fulham.
 Then from here we started getting reviews.